Spains Marin Clinches Spot In Thailand Open Final - UrduPoint

 The pair had already duelled in last week's tournament, with the more experienced Marin winning in a quick 21-18, 21-16 match.

-An, an 18-year-old who was awarded "Most Promising Player" in 2019, was downcast after Saturday's defeat.
+The win was unexpected, even for the 42nd-ranked Vittinghus.
+He had a flight booked back to Denmark on Saturday that he said would now have to be rescheduled.

-"I tried to respond to her smashes and tried everything," said the teenager.
+"I can say that this feels pretty awesome...
+I'm really looking forward to the final tomorrow," said Vittinghus, who will face fourth-seeded compatriot Viktor Axelsen on Sunday.

-"Unfortunately, it didn't go quite so well, so I'm a little disappointed."Marin's signature yelps after each match point reverberated around the spectatorless stadium -- a coronavirus precaution taken by Thailand as part of its biosecure "bubble" to accommodate players who flew in from across the world.
+The players have been facing off in a spectatorless stadium in Bangkok -- a coronavirus precaution taken by Thailand as part of its biosecure "bubble" to accommodate players who flew in from across the world.

 Despite the efforts of tournament officials, four positive cases have been detected so far, forcing an Indian player and an Egyptian player to withdraw.